activeadmin/activeadmin/CONTRIBUTING.md

 * Make sure all pull requests are in and that changelog is current
 * Update `version.rb` file and changelog with new version number
-* Create a stable branch for that release:
+* If it's not a patch level release, create a stable branch for that release, otherwise switch to the stable branch corresponding to the patch release you want to ship:

   ```sh
   git checkout master